RunCloudIO/butler/README.md

 ### Connecting to host

 Since your application is running inside a container, you can't use `127.0.0.1` to connect to database, Redis, etc. To solve this, Butler retain the functionality from Docker for Mac where you can call host by their domain name.
-Inside your application, you need to change `127.0.0.1` to `host.docker.internal` to connect to host.
+Inside your application, you need to change from `127.0.0.1` to `host.docker.internal` to connect to host.
 # Comparison With

 ### Laravel Valet